isomerpages/govtech-gobusiness/_FAQ/1i-safeentry.md

 For SafeEntry NRIC, businesses do not need to have a CorpPass account to sign up.
 They are only required to submit the onboarding application form.

 For SafeEntry QR, entities without a CorpPass account should have their parent organisation register on their behalf.
-If this arrangement is not possible, please contact GovTech's helpdesk for assistance.

 #### **9. What is the cost implication or manpower effort needed to run this service?**
 This is a free-for-use service.